tytydraco/yessleep/out/Theres_someone_talking_to_me_through_my_bathroom_sink_I_dont_know_what_to_do.md

-When I think about it, I suppose it makes sense why it didn’t worry me much at first.
+When I think about it, I suppose I understand why it didn’t worry me much at first.

 You see, since I was young, I remember having to constantly turn off the water when I was showering, just to make sure I wasn’t being called by my mom.
 More than that, I remember that quite often, when I got lost in shower thoughts, I’d get that sudden sinking feeling in my stomach, that tight, nauseating knot any kid from a failing marriage has, and for a very brief moment before I turned off the shower head, I swear I could always hear my parents in a yelling match.